CloudCannon/Jekyll-Tips/_guide/navigation_and_includes.md

 ---
 <!--class="page-scroll"-->

 Let's build out the rest of the website.
-At the moment this template is a single page website, let's turn it into a multipage.
+At the moment this template is a single page website, let's turn it into multiple pages.
 Create an HTML page for each link in the navigation.
 You'll end up with **about.html**, **services.html**, **portfolio.html** and **contact.html** in the root of your website.

 These new pages are looking a bit empty so let's add some content.

-Cut this section from **index.html** and paste it in **about.html**
+Cut this section from **index.html** and paste it into **about.html**.

 <pre>&lt;section class=&quot;bg-primary&quot; id=&quot;about&quot;&gt;
   &lt;div class=&quot;container&quot;&gt;